By: Sunil Boodhai, Manager – Family and Outpatient Programs

 - not something anyone is born with.
 Everyone can build resilience to deal with challenging circumstances.

-During the COVID-19 pandemic and the subsequent lockdowns, children and even adults have fewer opportunities to build resilience.
-Children learn this skill in the school yard, classroom and with their family.
-While we live through this period of uncertainty, adults and families can help build children’s resilience.
-Here’s how:
+Children learn resilience in the school yard, classroom and with their family.
+Here’s how adults and families can help build children’s resilience:

 1. BE A ROLE MODEL – Let kids see adults navigate through challenges and difficulties.